atgenomix/deepvariant-on-spark/docs/wgs-case-study.md

 ## Launch CPU Cluster

-In this example, there are 5 worker nodes launched and each node has 16 vcores with 104 GB memory.
+In this example, there are 4 worker nodes launched and each node has 16 vcores with 104 GB memory.

 ```
-gcloud beta dataproc clusters create my-deepvariant-on-spark \
+gcloud beta dataproc clusters create my-dos \
   --subnet default --zone us-west1-b \
   --master-machine-type n1-highmem-8 --master-boot-disk-size 256 \
-  --num-workers 5 --worker-machine-type n1-highmem-16 \
+  --num-workers 4 --worker-machine-type n1-highmem-16 \
   --worker-boot-disk-size 384 \
   --num-worker-local-ssds 1 --image-version 1.2.59-deb9  \
   --initialization-actions gs://seqslab-deepvariant/scripts/initialization-on-dataproc.sh  \
   --initialization-action-timeout 20m
 ```

-## Install SeqPiper and related packages

-DeepVariant-on-Spark leverage SeqsPiper to wrap DeepVariant into
+After the cluster has been launched, please follow [the quick-start guide for DataProc](/docs/deepvariant-on-spark-quick-start-dataproc.md#initialize-deepvariant-on-spark-dos) to install DeeopVariant-on-Spark.

-## Run DeepVariant on Spark
+## Run a WGS sample

 ### Preliminaries